timbarnes/f2/src/doc.md

 | WORD       | SIGNATURE                 | NOTES                                                                                                                                                                                                                                 |
 | ---------- | ------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
+words |  ( -- ) | Prints a list of all dictionary entries, whether words, builtins, variables or constants.
+Each word is preceded by its address in the dictionary for debugging purposes. abort | ( -- ) | Ends execution of the current word, clears the stack, and returns to the interpreter's top level abort" \<message>" | ( -- ) | Print the message and call abort
 | quit       | ( -- )                    | Interpreter outer loop: gets a line of input, processes it.
 Calls `query` and `eval` to do the work.                                                                                                                                  |
 | eval       | ( -- )                    | Interprets a line of input from the `TIB`.
 Exits when the line is finished, or if `abort` is called.                                                                                                                                  |
 | text       | ( -- b u )                | Gets a space-delimited token from the `TIB`, starting at offset `>IN`.
 Places it in `PAD`.
 Returns the address of `PAD` and the number of characters in the token, or 0 if no token could be ready (typically end of line condition). |